Skip to main content

 Back to Magazine

-Southbank Centre's Book Podcast: Literature & the refugee crisis
+Southbank Centre's Book Podcast: literature and the refugee crisis

-The fourth episode of our literary magazine podcast, recorded in 2018, takes a closer look at migration, civil war, and the power of stories and poetry to take us beyond the headlines.
+Take a closer look at migration, civil war, and the power of stories and poetry to take us beyond the headlines

 Podcast